 61 Pitts Bay Road, 478-2256

 Winner of the Best of Bermuda for veggie lovers three years in a row, vegetarian and vegan menus are just a hot, new trend for this restaurant.
-Seasoned patrons have long enjoyed delights such as “The Buddha Bowl” or “Vegan Tostada.”
-You are spoilt for choice with options also including the Avocado Flatbread, Wholesome Bowl, and the Fresh Gnocchetti Pasta with Beyond Meat Sausage.
+Seasoned patrons have long enjoyed their bowls and vegan appetizers.
+You are spoilt for choice with options, including the Avocado Flatbread, Wholesome Bowl, and Quinoa and Lentil Burger.

 8 North Shore Road, Flatts Village, 478-2300